Skip to Main Content

 Incorporating images into your paper

 • Below the image, the caption will begin with “Figure” or “Fig” followed by a number and period.
+When referring to figures in your text, use lower case – eg. figure 1 (3.7: Captions, Legends, Keys, and Labels)

 • Information below the image can consist of a word or two, incomplete sentences, several sentences or a combination.

 Information about paintings, photographs, sculptures, or other works of art can be presented in the text rather than in the bibliography.
-But you can also include information in your Bibliography in this format:
+14.133: Citing Paintings, Photographs, and Sculpture.

 Artist (or author, cartographer), Title (in italics), Date of creation or completion, Information about the medium, Location of work (in italics if a journal, database or book), URL if online